Skip to main content

 Battery & Charging

 The BYD Atto 3 utilizes BYD’s proprietary Blade Battery technology, which employs lithium iron phosphate (LFP) chemistry.
 This 60.5 kWh battery pack offers improved safety characteristics, longer cycle life, and superior thermal stability compared to traditional lithium-ion batteries.
-The battery comes with an impressive 8-year/160,000 km warranty, with the motor receiving an 8-year/150,000 km warranty.
+The battery comes with a solid 8-year/160,000 km warranty, with the motor receiving an 8-year/150,000 km warranty.

 Charging Capabilities: